create3000/x_ite/docs/_posts/components/Texturing/MovieTexture.md

 ### SFBool [out] **isPaused**

-IsPaused true/false events are sent when MovieTexture is paused/resumed.
+*isPaused* true/false events are sent when MovieTexture is paused/resumed.

 #### Warning